Derivatives Settlement Services

 The exercise and assignment of Stock Options contracts will result in purchase and sale of underlying securities between SEOCH and SEOCH Participants (referred to as Exercised Options Trades or EOTs).
 The day on which the Stock Options contracts being exercised or assigned is regarded as trade day (T) for the resulting EOTs.
 All EOTs are transmitted to the Central Clearing and Settlement System (CCASS) and are due for settlement on the second settlement day immediately following the trade day (T), i.e. on a T+2 basis according to CCASS settlement cycle.

-Delivery obligations in relation to EOTs are settled via CCASS under the Continuous Net Settlement System (CNS) in the same manner as other transactions in the underlying securities market of SEHK.
+Delivery obligations in relation to EOTs are settled via CCASS under the Continuous Net Settlement (CNS) System in the same manner as other transactions in the underlying securities market of SEHK.
 In cases where the underlying securities were used in covering short call positions of a SEOCH Participant, such covered securities might be used to settle the delivery obligations.

 Details of EOTs to be settled under the CNS mechanism in CCASS are recorded in CCASS’s Provisional Clearing Statement (PCS) and Final Clearing Statement (FCS) to be issued to SEOCH Participants or their CCASS General Clearing Participants, where appropriate, on T and T+1 respectively.
 SEOCH Participants can also enquire the DCASS Exercise and Assign Summary about the particulars of EOTs to be settled by covered securities.